nick-we/nick-we-blog/content/251120_mqtt-in-golang.md

     }

     // 2.
 (Optional) Load a Custom CA
-    // If using a private Mosquitto/EMQX with self-signed certs,
+    // Since we are using a self-signed Mosquitto setup (from 7.1),
-    // you MUST load your internal CA pem file here. caCert, err := os.ReadFile("certs/ca.crt")
+    // we MUST load our internal CA pem file here. caCert, err := os.ReadFile("mosquitto/certs/ca.crt")
     if err == nil {
         rootCAs.AppendCertsFromPEM(caCert)
     }